Skip to main content

 Non-Resident 7-Day: $30.00

-(Note: These rates were last checked and updated in May 2023.)
+(Note: These rates were last checked and updated in August 2024.)

 Gear Requirements

 The FWC has set a few basic gear regulations, and the overall required gear list is fairly short (and inexpensive).
 These are listed below under the How To Harvest Bay Scallops section.
-According to FWC – harvest is only allowed by hand or by using a landing/dip net.

 Bag Limits

 Bag limits for scalloping can vary from one area to another, just like the dates for scallop season.
 It’s important to remember that there aren’t any rules about the size of the scallops you can collect – there’s no minimum or maximum size.
 However, the number of scallops you’re allowed to actually take home is restricted.
+These limits are in place to prevent overharvesting.

 Also, vessel limits do not allow you to exceed personal limits.
 In other words, the limit applies to each person individually, and you can’t exceed this limit, even if you’re on a boat with other people.
+You also cannot combine limits with other passengers.

 Gulf Through NW Taylor Counties and Levy through Pasco Counties